platformsh/platformsh-docs/docs/src/guides/drupal9/faq.md

 ## Can I use the name of the session cookie for caching?

 For Drupal sites, the name of the session cookie is based on a hash of the domain name.
-This means that it will actually be consistent for a specific website and can safely be used as a fixed value.
+This means that it's actually consistent for a specific website and can safely be used as a fixed value.

 ## Why do I see "File not found"?